-Want to optimize the performance of your homepage?
+Want to optimize the performance of your site for your visitors?

 By default, Wowchemy automatically applies awesome performance optimizations for you, including: